The goal is where we want to be. The objectives are the steps needed to get there.

 Applying Bloom’s Taxonomy to Learning Objectives

-Effective learning objectives need to be observable and/or measureable, and using action verbs is a way to achieve this.
-Verbs such as “identify”, “argue,” or “construct” are more measureable than vague or passive verbs such as “understand” or “be aware of”.
-As you design your course focus on creating clear learning objectives and then use these objectives to guide class assignments, exams and overall course assessment questions.
+Effective learning objectives need to be observable and/or measurable, and using action verbs is a way to achieve this.
+Verbs such as “identify”, “argue,” or “construct” are more measurable than vague or passive verbs such as “understand” or “be aware of”.
+As you design your course focus on creating clear learning objectives and then use these objectives to guide class assignments, exams, and overall course assessment questions.

-An interactive model of learning objectives shows the relationship between the knowledge dimension and the cognitive process dimension.
+View the interactive model of learning objectives which shows the relationship between the knowledge dimension and the cognitive process dimension.

 Content on sample learning objectives adapted from: Center for Teaching, Learning and Technology, Washington State University (2013).